Why and How to Automate Document Creation in SharePoint

-Your Small Parts will include bits of information about contracts, customers etc. which you will only need in specific invoices – not all of them.
+Your Small Parts will include bits of information about contracts, as well as customers, etc. which you will only need in specific invoices – not all of them.
 Using Small Parts, you will select the elements you need by clicking the appropriate Small Parts checkboxes, and let the document be created for you.

 The first advantage is a given one: the automation of your document creation processes will save you time.
-Lots of it.
+In fact, lots of it.